• info@ecoflick.in

 Key Highlights of EPR for E-Waste

-• The CPCB has defined annual e-waste collection targets based on the volume of EEE placed in the market.
+• EPR targets are assigned based on the quantity of EEE placed in the market.

 Challenges in EPR Implementation